Policies & Procedures

 General Information for Students Requesting a Late Add

-If it is after the last day where a student can add a course through registration on Log into MyUW and it is determined that an additional course is needed, or a student must register for the quarter for the first time, the student will need to complete and submit a Late Add Petition to the Office of the University Registrar either in person, 2nd floor Schmitz Hall, or via email to regoff@uw.edu.
+If it is after the last day where a student can add a course through registration on MyUW and it is determined that an additional course is needed, or a student must register for the quarter for the first time, the student will need to complete and submit a Late Add Petition to the Office of the University Registrar either in person, 2nd floor Schmitz Hall, or via email to regoff@uw.edu.

 Students in fee-based degree programs administered by UW Continuum College (PCE), will need to submit the Late Add Petition to UWC² Registration Services at c2reg@uw.edu, via fax to 206-685-9359, or directly to the PCE Registration Office.
 Students in other fee-based degrees should consult their department